Multiplicity-free representations of algebraic groups: ,

 Restricting to $L_X'$, we calculate that $(V^*)^5 \supseteq (311)^7$.
 However only five of these composition factors can appear in the first level of the list (\ref{v4list}).
 This contradicts Proposition \ref{induct}. \hal

 \begin{lem} Theorem $\ref{om2a4}$ holds when $\mu^0=a\l_5^0$. \end{lem}

 \pf Here $\l = a\l_5$.
 For $a = 1$ this is an MF example in Table \ref{TAB3} by Theorem \ref{wedgec}, and for $a=2$ a Magma check shows that $V_Y(\l)\downarrow X$ is not MF; so assume $a \ge 3$.
-Then $V^2(Q_Y) = (0001\,a-1) \otimes 100$, so restricting to $L_X'$ and using Lemma \ref{a3om2}(iv) we have
+Then $V^2(Q_Y) = (0001(a-1)) \otimes 100$, so restricting to $L_X'$ and using Lemma \ref{a3om2}(iv) we have

 although $000$ does not appear in the first tensor factor when $a$ is odd.
-We will be concerned with $L_X'$-composition factors in $V^3$ of high weight $3\,a-2\,1$.
-This can arise from only one composition factor of $V^2$, namely $2\,a-1\,1$.
+We will be concerned with $L_X'$-composition factors in $V^3$ of highest weight $3(a-2)1$.
+This can arise from only one composition factor of $V^2$, namely $2(a-1)1$.

-Now $V^3(Q_Y)$ contains $(0002\,a-2) \otimes 200$, and
+Now $V^3(Q_Y)$ contains $(0002(a-2)) \otimes 200$, and